 The interest in online study programs has grown exponentially in recent years.
 With mere access to the internet, students now have the ability to study and top-ranked universities around the globe from the comfort of their own homes!
 Online courses have always been an attractive study option for many students who have jobs, children, or other engagements that prevent them from following a traditional education style.

 While online courses from German universities are not a new phenomenon, the recent global pandemic has created a high demand for online study programs.
 This is especially relevant for international students who may be unable to travel to Germany at the moment due to pandemic travel restrictions.
 However, students can enroll in quality degree programs from top-ranked institutions, all from home!

 This article will serve as a guide for students who are interested in online degree programs from German universities.
 It will introduce you to different types of online course methods, types of degree programs available online, and much more.
 Studying from your home country also means that you don’t have to deal with the stress and hassle of getting a visa.
 So what are you waiting for?!
 Get started now!

 What is an online course like?

 The term “online course” or “online studies” already seems to be a category on its own in regards to degree programs.
 However, even online study programs vary depending on the degree and the university from which they are offered.
 Many German universities have a select few programs which are available online.
-However, there are also universities like IUBH Online which are 100% online universities and do not have a campus.
+However, there are also universities like IU which are 100% online universities - even though they have a campus (in Berlin & Bad Honnef).

 The learning processes of online courses use a combination of platforms and methods online for workshops, lectures, and seminars.
 These methods are supported by different mediums that vary among study programs.
 Some examples of online learning methods include: